China reports first human case of H10N3 bird flu

-BEIJING (Reuters) -A 41-year-old man in China’s eastern province of Jiangsu has been confirmed as the first human case of infection with the H10N3 strain of bird flu, China’s National Health Commission (NHC) said on Tuesday.
+BEIJING (Reuters) -A 41-year-old man in China’s eastern province of Jiangsu has been confirmed as the first human case of infection with a rare strain of bird flu known as H10N3, China’s National Health Commission (NHC) said on Tuesday.

-The man, a resident of the city of Zhenjiang, was hospitalised on April 28 after developing a fever and other symptoms, the NHC said in a statement.
+Many different strains of bird flu are present in China and some sporadically infect people, usually those working with poultry.
+There is no indication that H10N3 can spread easily in humans.

-He was diagnosed as having the H10N3 avian influenza virus on May 28, it said, but did not give details on how the man had been infected with the virus.
+The man, a resident of the city of Zhenjiang, was hospitalized on April 18 and diagnosed with H10N3 on May 28, the health commission said.
+It did not give details on how the man was infected.

-The man was stable and ready to be discharged from hospital.
-Medical observation of his close contacts had not found any other cases.
+He is now stable and ready to be discharged.
+Investigation of his close contacts found no other cases, the NHC said.
+No other cases of human infection with H10N3 have been reported globally, it said.

-H10N3 is a low pathogenic, or relatively less severe, strain of the virus in poultry and the risk of it spreading on a large scale was very low, the NHC added.
+H10N3 is low pathogenic, which means it causes relatively less severe disease in poultry and is unlikely to cause a large-scale outbreak, the NHC added.

 Only around 160 isolates of the virus were reported in the 40 years to 2018, mostly in wild birds or waterfowl in Asia and some limited parts of North America, and none had been detected in chickens so far, he added.